 Food and drink

-- Breakfast is often served in the bush, comprising cereals, fresh fruit, yogurt, bacon, sausages and bread.
+- Breakfast is often served in the bush, comprising cereals, fresh fruit, yoghurt, bacon, sausages and bread.

 - Three-course buffet lunches of fresh salads, pasta and cheeses are served after your morning activity.